safety comes from challenges

 improved understanding of your own emotions

 Each patient receives thorough assessments and personalized treatment plans developed by a dedicated, multi-disciplinary team of which the most important member is the patient.
+We welcome patients with co-occurring disorders such as anxiety, depression, substance abuse, trauma, bipolar or other mental health issues.

 focus on wholeness and integration